vbenjs/vue-vben-admin/docs/src/en/components/common-ui/vben-form.md

 - `useSelector` remains the compatibility selector for combined `{ values, errors, meta }` state
 - legacy `setupVbenForm({ defineRules })` still works, warns once in development, and is silent in production; use `rules` for new code
 - prefer `dependencies: { triggerFields, resolve(context) }` for one atomic dynamic-state patch; legacy dependency callbacks remain supported but are deprecated and warn once in development
+- `dependencies.resolve` may return a registered component name or direct Vue Component together with `componentProps`; omitted components fall back to the static schema component
 - top-level `componentProps`, `help`, and `renderComponentContent` functions receive `FormSchemaContext`; value-dependent rendering belongs in `dependencies.resolve`
+- field slots expose the resolved `component` and grouped `componentProps`; bind the group to the control instead of binding the complete slot scope
 - use `formFieldProps.validateOn` with `blur` and/or `change`; submit always validates, and `asyncDebounceMs` debounces async validators
 - use `changeEventFallback: true` only for components that emit `change` without an `update:*` event